ryanto/acts_as_votable/README.markdown

     # negative votes
     @post.downvote_from @user2
     @post.vote :voter => @user2, :vote => 'bad'

     # tally them up!
     @post.votes.size # => 5
     @post.likes.size # => 3
     @post.upvotes.size # => 3
     @post.dislikes.size # => 2
     @post.downvotes.size # => 2

+You can also 'unvote' a model to remove a previous vote.

+    @post.liked_by @user1
+    @post.unlike_by @user1

+    @post.disliked_by @user1
+    @post.undisliked_by @user1

+Unvoting works for both positive and negative votes.

 ### The Voter